Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 - Contact form was inspired by CI mini project with Bootstap 4 contact page.

+- Code to make the map responsive was sourced from OS training website.

+- Javascript Code for the burger icon was sourced form stack overflow.

+- Code for the logo was sourced from logoMakr.com.

+- Code for the favicon was sourced form RealFavicongenerator.net

 ### Content

 - The text on the home, history and visit pages was copied from the Wepre Park Wikipedia page everything else was written myself.